A Car As The Ultimate Status Symbol For Insecure People

 What To Do If You've Been Big-Wigged?

-As someone who is now 43, I found the whole incident amusing.
+As someone who is now 46, I found the whole incident amusing.
 It was an absolute joy to drive a $19,200 pre-tax compact car because I don't have to worry about dings or fitting into tight spaces.
+New luxury car prices are ridiculously expensive.

 Rhino was the perfect city car that can park in 20% more spots than a mid-size car.
 Further, it's much more gratifying picking up someone in an economy car and convincing them you're someone worth spending time with, than picking up someone in a luxury car and having them admire you for your money.